-- Step 15: Maintaining the same color, try to select a lighter shade, so it goes well with the actual color of the Dog.
+- Step 15: To maintain the same color, select a lighter shade so it goes well with the actual color of the Dog.

 - Step 16: Bring the opacity down to 50 percent, so it will not dominate the original color.

 - Step 17: Your Dog will look like this after shading.
 But what is a Dog without his tongue hanging out?

 - Step 18: Select the brush tool and adjust the size.
 Give the Dog a tongue.

 - Step 19: Fill the tongue with red color and give it a lighter shade if you want.

 Now your Doggie is ready, “A Dog out of A Dog.”

 Try to complete the project and remember to be creative; you can always choose to add your style to your drawing.
 Let your uniqueness be your signature.